chenchih/5G_automationLinux/Iperflog_parser/4.parse_log_workingdir/Readme.md

 ### V3.1 user enter Dynamic Y-axis Limit range

 - implement user enter min and max number
+	- `.mean()`: method from pandas Series to calculate the average of the Tput column
+	- adds a horizontal line (axhline) at the average_tput value.
+		- `color='red`' : makes the line red.
+		- `linestyle='--'`: makes it a dashed line.
+		- `label=f'Average`: {average_tput:.2f} gbps' adds an entry for this line to the plot's legend, showing the average value.

 ```
 def get_numeric_input_shorter(prompt, default_value, value_type=int):